Characters: Jo Jos Bizarre Adventure Part 4

 - Japanese Delinquents: Part of a biker gang; he got his Stand when Yoshihiro's arrow caused him to end up in a massive auto accident.

-- The Nose Knows: He could tell if a peach has gone bad, and track down a person with scent.
+- The Nose Knows: He could tell if a peach has gone bad from across the room, and track down a person with scent.

 - Vampiric Draining: Or "nutrients", in this case.